Andrea-Gates/ChallengeXI-README-Generator/README.md

-# ACME README Generator Pat.Pend.
+# Acme README 3000

-  I have created a command-line application that dynamically generates a professional README.md file from the user's input using the Inquirer package, without spontaneous combusition or falling rocks (please do not run near open flames or desert highways).
+I have created a command-line application that allows the user to dynamically generate a professional README.md file, based on their unique input using the Inquirer package, all without tedious risk of spontaneous combustion or falling rocks (Caution - do not run near open flames or desert highways).

 ## Installation

 ## Usage

 ## Contributing

 ## Tests

 ## License